Historic Districts Council: Advocacy

-As advocate for neighborhoods not designated but meriting protection, HDC advises community groups that come to it because they are seeking historic designation.
-An HDC staff member meets with them in their neighborhoods to talk about what designation means and advises them how to proceed.
+As an advocate for neighborhoods not designated but meriting protection, HDC advises community groups that come to it because they are seeking historic designation.
+An HDC staff member meets with them in their neighborhoods to talk about what designation means and advises them on how to proceed.
 They then make concrete suggestions and then counsel groups on how to apply for designation, on what kind of research is necessary and how to get it done.
-HDC always stress the importance of community support and help local groups obtain it.
+HDC always stresses the importance of community support and helps local groups obtain it.
 Sometimes HDC initiates the designation process itself, usually in nonresidential areas that do not have local community leaders.
 In those cases, HDC sponsors the work that would otherwise be done by a community group.
 HDC also sponsors applications to New York State and National Registers of Historic Places.
 Listing on these Registers often helps move the designation process forward at the Landmarks Preservation Commission.

-To preserve the integrity of the Landmarks Law, HDC monitors behavior of city government and the LPC, taking issue with actions and policies when as they see needed.
+To preserve the integrity of the Landmarks Law, HDC monitors the behavior of city government and the LPC, taking issue with actions and policies when as they see needed.
 HDC testifies before the City Planning Commission, the Art Commission, the Board of Standards and Appeals and the City Council, usually on the effect a proposal would have on historic neighborhoods.
 Sometimes, the HDC holds public assemblies to gauge the effect of political elections.